KartikeSingh/discord-slash-command-handler/readme.md

          */

         prefix: "k!", // Bot's prefix
-        timeouts: true, // If you want to add timeouts in commands
+        timeout: true, // If you want to add timeouts in commands
-        handleTimeout: true, // if you want us to handle timeouts, false if not

         // reply to send when user don't have enough permissions to use the command
         permissionReply: "You don't have enough permissions to use this command",